MSBA-StellaSun/APM-project/Food Recognition with Nutrition Facts.md

 ### Summarize everything above

 We aggregated image data from Food 101 dataset and made image pre-processing to convert the images into proper size.
-After splitting train and test sets, we conducted AlexNet and ResNet models to perform image recognition.
+After splitting train and test sets, we conducted AlexNet models to perform image recognition.
 The accuracy of the AlexNet model is 52.6%, which is better than the result of original paper, 50.67%.
 After predicting the food class from image recognition, we got the nutrition and calorie facts of the food from FatScret Platform API and showed the information to people.

 ### Lessons learned